weaviate/weaviate-io/developers/weaviate/starter-guides/generative.md

 This pages introduces you to generative search with Weaviate.
 It covers:

-- What generative search, or RAG, is,
+- What generative search, or RAG, is.
-- How to configure Weaviate for generative search,
+- How to configure Weaviate for generative search.
-- How to perform generative searches, and
+- How to perform generative searches.
 - Importing data with generative search in mind.

 ### Prerequisites